-Modelling the beam, supports and loads in SkyCiv Beam
+Modeling the beam, supports, and loads in SkyCiv Beam

 You can build your model in SkyCiv Beam in a few simple steps.
-Simply add a beam, specify a cross section, specify supports, and then apply your loads.
+Simply add a beam, specify a cross-section, specify supports, and then apply your loads.
 You can also optionally add a hinge to your model.
-Let’s take a look at each of these steps:

 1. Add Beam